 Seminars for Teachers: A More Perfect Union: The Origins and Development of the U.S. Constitution.
-2005-2014 Grants for NEH Summer Seminar for teachers on Philosophers of 2000 201.
-Education (2014), NEH Summer Institutes for teachers on George Washington (2005, 2009) and onThomas Jefferson (2006, 2008, 2013).
+2005-2014 Grants for NEH Summer Seminar for teachers on Philosophers of Education (2014), NEH Summer Institutes for teachers on George Washington (2005, 2009) and onThomas Jefferson (2006, 2008, 2013).
 2005-2007 Grant from the National Endowment for the Humanities for a pilot program for an American History Bee.
 1995-2012 Grants for research on and the study of heroes and heroism and for research on and the study of American history: The Lynde and Harry Bradley Foundation The F. M. Kirby Foundation 1995 The Olin Foundation, Grant for research on heroism.
 1993 Summer Seminar in Oxford, England.
 1991 Grant from the German Marshall Fund to study German educational system in Germany.
 1990 Grant from the Council on International Education to study Chinese school system in China.
 Grant from National Endowment for the Humanities Summer Fellowship to study Chinese history.
 1989 Grant from The Japan Foundation to tour and study Japanese school system.
-Speeches 1997-2014: Speeches on heroes and heroism and the study of American history to 1777-2014. students and teachers in over 275 middle and high schools, private, public and parochial.
-Presentations to numerous national and state education associations, such as the National Association of Secondary School Principals and the Virginia Association of Independent Schools, as well as to The White vinginia Association of independent schools, as wen as to the winte
+Speeches 1997-2014: Speeches on heroes and heroism and the study of American history to 1777 2011 students and teachers in over 275 middle and high schools, private, public and parochial.
+Presentations to numerous national and state education associations, such as the National Association of Secondary School Principals and the Virginia Association of Independent Schools, as well as to The White House Forum on American History, Civics, and Service in 2003.